msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 #### Close Button

-Tap on the `Close` button to quit the Inbound Return view and return to the Inbound Returns list.
+Tap on the `Close` button to quit the Customer Return view and return to the Customer Returns list.

 #### Confirm Button

 The `Confirm` button updates the status of a return.
 The status which you can confirm depends on the current status of the return and follows the sequence shown below.

-When managing an Inbound Return, you can only confirm it as Delivered or Verified.
+When managing an Customer Return, you can only confirm it as Delivered or Verified.

 | Confirm...            | Current Status | Next Status |
 | :-------------------- | :------------- | :---------- |
 | **Confirm Delivered** | Shipped        | Delivered   |
 | **Confirm Verified**  | Delivered      | Verified    |

-For manual Inbound Returns, you don't have to update to the next status in the sequence.
+For manual Customer Returns, you don't have to update to the next status in the sequence.
 You can choose to skip `Delivered` to go directly to `Confirm Verified`.

 As demonstrated below, tap on the down arrow of the `Confirm` button and select the status you want the return to be updated to.

 ![Skip Status](/docs/distribution/images/ir_confirm_skip_status.gif)

-## Adding lines to an Inbound Return
+## Adding lines to an Customer Return

 Tap on the `Add Item` button (top right corner).